 Current Chapter News & Events

-The next VFP Chapter 93 meeting will be Saturday, September 18th, 2021 at 10am.
-Due to the coronavirus pandemic, the meeting will be held by teleconference only using Zoom (https://zoom.us).
-To participate, at 10am, September 18th, if your computer has a microphone and video, go to the Zoom meeting link at...
+The next VFP Chapter 93 meeting will be held online only, Tuesday, May 17th at 7:30pm.
+If you would like to participate in the meeting online and your computer has a microphone and video, go to the Zoom meeting link of

 Current Chapter Newsletter